 A simple modification can be made to the inverting amplifier so that it can filter out high frequency noise-a common element found in most electronic signals.
-High frequency noise is commonly caused by external voltage or magnetic sources or from natural impurities in circuit devices or components.
-High frequency noise is generally characterized by sporadic, high frequency variations in the voltage signal.
+A dominant source of noise in the lab is AC line noise at 60Hz.
+High frequency noise is commonly caused by external voltage or magnetic sources or from natural impurities in circuit devices or components and is generally characterized by sporadic, high frequency variations in the voltage signal.
 The low pass filter effectively excludes input frequencies higher than a specified frequency called the cutoff frequency.
 To create an active low pass filter, simply connect a capacitor in parallel with the feedback resistor of the inverting amplifier as shown in Figure 5.